XNM1/linux-nixos-hyprland-config-dotfiles/README.md

 4. To change the default username and/or hostname, run the command `rg --hidden 'xnm'` to find and fix all instances of the username, and `rg --hidden 'isitreal-laptop'` for the hostname.
 Make sure to change the username to match yours to avoid login issues.
 5. Copy all files (with replacements) from the `home` directory to your `$HOME` directory in Linux.
-6. Copy all files (with replacements) from the `nixos` directory to `/etc/nixos/`. 🚨It's recommended not to copy and replace `hardware-configuration.nix`; use default generated one, or only copy my `hardware-configuration.nix` if you have already change it for your hardware.
+6. Copy all files (with replacements) from the `nixos` directory to `/etc/nixos/`. 🚨It's recommended NOT to copy and replace `hardware-configuration.nix`; use default generated one, or only copy my `hardware-configuration.nix` if you have already change it for your hardware.
 7. Run the command `sudo nixos-rebuild switch`.
 After this, you will have a complete system.
 You can also use flakes after first setup by running `sudo nixos-rebuild switch --flake /etc/nixos` if needed.

 ## ⌨️ Keybindings